DUNE/computing-training-basics-short/_episodes/04-intro-art-larsoft.md

 ### Ordering of Plug-in Execution

+The constructors for each plug-in are called at job-start time, after the shared object libraries are loaded by the image activater after their names have been discovered from the fcl configuration.
+Producer, analyzer and service plug-ins have BeginJob, BeginRun, BeginSubRun, EndSubRun, EndRun, EndJob methods where they can do things like book histograms, write out summary information, or clean up memory.

-The input source always goes first, and it defines the run, subrun and event number of the trigger record being processed.
+When processing data, the input source always gets executed first, and it defines the run, subrun and event number of the trigger record being processed.
 The producers and filters in trigger_paths then get executed for each event.
 The analyzers and filters in end_paths then get executed.
 Analyzers cannot be added to trigger_paths, and producers cannot be added to end_paths.
 This ordering ensures that data products are all produced by the time they are needed to be analyzed.
 But it also forces high memory usage for the same reason.

+Services and tools are visible to other plug-ins at any stage of processing.
+They are loaded dynamically from names in the fcl configurations, so a common error is to use in code a service that hasn't been mentioned in the job configuration.
+You will get an error asking you to configure the service, even if it is just an empty configuration with the service name and no parameters set.

 ### Non-Plug-In Code